mlocati/bluesky-social-app/README.md

 ### Maintain .pot files

-[A GitHub Action](https://github.com/mlocati/bluesky-social-app/actions/workflows/update-pot-files.yml) running on a scheduled basis which keeps the [`pot` directory](https://github.com/mlocati/bluesky-social-app/tree/transifex-bridge/pot) up to date.
+[A GitHub Action](https://github.com/mlocati/bluesky-social-app/actions/workflows/update-pot-files.yml) running on a scheduled basis keeps the [`pot` directory](https://github.com/mlocati/bluesky-social-app/tree/transifex-bridge/pot) up to date.
 Transifex is configured so that its translatable resources are updated automatically by periodically downloading these .pot files.

 ### Download .po files from Transifex